Equivalent Dichotomies for Triangle Detection in Subgraph, Induced, and Colored H-Free Graphs: Acknowledgments

-In the same paper~\cite{abboud2026triangle}, the authors present both positive and negative results, leading them to suggest the following ``dichotomy hypothesis'' that offers the following crisp characterization as the answer to Open Question~\ref{oq1}.
+In the same paper~\cite{abboud2026triangle}, the authors present both positive and negative results, leading them to suggest the following ``dichotomy hypothesis'' as a crisp characterization of the answer to Open Question~\ref{oq1}.

-\begin{hypothesis}[The Dichotomy Hypothesis for Triangle Detection in $H$-Free Graphs] Triangle Detection in $H$-free graphs is: \begin{itemize} \item ``easy'', i.e., solvable in $\Order(n^{3-\eps})$ time via a combinatorial algorithm for some $\eps>0$, if $H$ is \emph{$3$-colorable and contains at most one triangle}; and \item ``hard'', i.e., requires $n^{3-o(1)}$ time combinatorially, otherwise.\footnote{In~\cite{abboud2026triangle}, the authors define ``hard'' to mean that it is as hard as the general case, meaning that there is a BMM-based lower bound.
-This makes it technically possible that a pattern $H$ is neither easy nor ``hard'' (e.g., if one can only show a lower bound under a different assumption).
+\begin{hypothesis}[The Dichotomy Hypothesis for Triangle Detection in $H$-Free Graphs] Triangle Detection in $H$-free graphs is: \begin{itemize} \item ``easy'', i.e., solvable in $n^{3-\Omega(1)}$ time via a combinatorial algorithm, if $H$ is \emph{$3$-colorable and contains at most one triangle}; and \item ``hard'', i.e., requires $n^{3-o(1)}$ time combinatorially, otherwise. \footnote{In~\cite{abboud2026triangle}, the authors define ``hard'' to mean that it is as hard as the general case, meaning that there is a BMM-based lower bound.
+This makes it technically possible that a pattern $H$ is neither ``easy'' nor ``hard'' (e.g., if one can only show a lower bound under a different assumption).
 For simplicity, we choose the more relaxed statement.} \end{itemize} \end{hypothesis}

 The results of~\cite{abboud2026triangle} confirm this hypothesis for any pattern of size up to $8$~\cite[Proposition 1.3]{abboud2026triangle}.
 Their hardness reductions apply if $H$ is not $3$-colorable or if it contains more than one triangle, i.e., to all the ``hard'' cases in the hypothesis.
 However, their algorithmic results can only handle a subset of the (supposedly) ``easy'' cases.
 In particular, a $3$-colorable pattern $H$ with one triangle is proven to be ``easy'' if it admits a \emph{degenerate coloring} (see Definition~\ref{def:degenerate}).